Laravel Route Model Binding Best Practices for Cleaner Code

 Wrapping Up

 Start simple: use implicit binding with default IDs.
-Add custom keys when you need SEO friendly URLs.
+Add custom keys when you need SEO-friendly URLs.
 Use scoped bindings for nested resources.
 And only reach for custom resolvers when you have specific business logic requirements.

 The patterns I've covered here have served me well across multiple production applications.
 They'll save you time and eliminate entire categories of bugs related to model fetching and authorization.